 Another useful filter is the Link To URL filter in the Mentions tab.
 This filter allows you to view any mentions that link to a specific page on your website.
 You can add any URL by clicking on the link to the URL drop-down menu and entering the URL.
 If you're interested in seeing how many links your mentions have built, you can use this filter to find out.

 After applying filters to your feed, you can save a “filter view” to your campaign for quick access in the future.
-To save a filter view, apply your filters and enter a name for your new view.
+To save a filtered view, apply your filters and enter a name for your new view.
 Once a filter is saved, you can access it with the “Saved views” button.

 While scrolling through your mentions, you can label, tag, and remove mentions to focus your analysis on what you want to see.
 You’ll notice the buttons to enable these functions besides each mention.
 There will be a favorite, tag and trash can icons directly to the right of each mention.
 After you favorite or tag mentions, you can filter your feed to show your corresponding mentions with that tag (or your favorites).